anirudh-beep/smart-farming-system/README.md

 ---

-**Smart Farming System** - Empowering farmers with technology for sustainable agriculture 🌱
+**FarmX** - Empowering farmers with smart technology for sustainable agriculture 🌱